andyc6074/apcsa-freedom-project/blog/entry04.md

 //VelocityChange changes the velocity vector directly without the need to speed down or speed up.
 ```

+### MVP Goal
+I want to figure out how to work with the UI and possibly the game over screen.

+How to make a Video Game playlist-(https://www.youtube.com/watch?v=j48LtUkZRjU&list=PLPV2KyIb3jR5QFsefuO2RlAgWEz6EvVi6&index=1)

 [Previous](entry03.md) | [Next](entry05.md)

 [Home](../README.md)